dita-ot/docs/reference/markdown/Common-syntax.md

 | `.md`       | `markdown` |
 | `.markdown` | `markdown` |

-All other link targets use `format` from file name extension and are treated as non-DITA files.
-Absolute links targets are treated as external scope links:
+All other link targets detect the `format` from the file name extension and are treated as non-DITA files.
+Absolute link targets are treated as external scope links:

 ```markdown
 [Markdown](test.md)